 Oslo is Europe’s fastest-growing capital, and is the key to a more robust, diversified and sustainable future economy for Norway.
 We don´t know yet what kind of industries that will define us – but we do know that innovation and entrepreneurship is the answer.
-With the rapid resurgence of incubators, accelerator programs, funding mechanisms, education programs, and not at least local successful startup role models growing internationally – the time for Oslo to become an internationally leading startup hub – is now!
+With the rapid resurgence of incubators, accelerator programs, funding mechanisms, education programs, and not at least local successful startup role models growing internationally – Oslo has become an internationally leading startup hub.

 Oslo Business Region’s ambition is to be a driving force for this development, and we are constantly working to raise the number of startups with international potential.
 To make this happen, we have four focus areas:

-We develop arenas, networks and tools to support startups to successfully launch and grow their business ideas.
-Anybody can join our StartupDays twice a month, to be inspired, to share knowledge, to network, to speed date, to workshop, and to get practical help from Innovation Norway, the Norwegian Tax Administration and DNB “starting a business”.
+Anybody can join our StartupDays twice a month, to be inspired, to share knowledge, to network, to speed date and to workshop.
 Last year, 800 entrepreneurs attended, and the number is growing.
 Admission is free, and you are welcome!

 We also arrange pitching contests and events for startups (check our calendar), and you can take a look at practical tools for starting a business here.
 If you want an overview of the Oslo startup scene – here is the map.